Spin Induced Geometry: Emergence of Metric and Torsional Sectors from Spinor Source

 and using the defining property of the Green function

 it follows directly that

-where \( M^2 = 8m^2 \) and \( J_{(\mu\nu)} \) denotes the symmetric projection of the spinorial source defined in the previous section.
+where $M^2 = 8m^2$ and $J_{(\mu\nu)}$ denotes the symmetric projection of the effective coherent source defined in the previous section.
 In the static limit, the corresponding Green function solution takes the standard Yukawa form,

-This expression shows that the metric perturbation induced by spin currents is exponentially suppressed beyond the characteristic length scale \( M^{-1} \).
+This expression shows that the metric perturbation induced by spin currents is exponentially suppressed beyond the characteristic length scale $M^{-1}$.
 The gravitational response associated with the symmetric sector is therefore intrinsically confined to short distances.

-An analogous conclusion holds for the antisymmetric component \( h_{[\mu\nu]} \), which obeys a massive field equation sourced by the antisymmetric projection of the spinorial current.
+An analogous conclusion holds for the antisymmetric component $h_{[\mu\nu]}$, which obeys a massive field equation sourced by the antisymmetric projection of the spinorial current.
 Its solutions are likewise Yukawa--screened and remain localized near the spin sources.

-As a result, both metric and non--metric contributions generated by the chiral torsional sector are short--ranged at the level of individual sources.
+As a result, both the direct axial torsional contribution and the effective metric contribution associated with coherent axial-current domains are short--ranged at the level of individual sources.
 Nevertheless, while each contribution is intrinsically confined, the possibility that collective or organized configurations of spin--induced perturbations may give rise to effective macroscopic imprints cannot be excluded and will be investigated in future studies.
-We now analyse the implications of these short--range perturbations for the motion of test particles.